keira-n/UnoR4_AudioTransmit/README.md

 # UnoR4_CoughAudioTransmit
-Record a short audio and send as multiple chunks of JSONs to a server for prediction.<br/><br/>
+Record a short audio and send as multiple chunks of JSON payloads to a server for prediction.<br/><br/>

 ## Hardware
 Arduino Uno R4 Wifi Board<br/>